martinpiper/C64Public/Citadel2/README.md

 The player moves around the map aligned to the map blocks and with four-way movement.
 Pickups are stored in the inventory and can be installed when accessing a terminal.
 A terminal sub-game needs to be completed before an inventory item is installed or door is activated.

+# Day 21

+Added a quick tutorial/hint display in ther score panel.
+At certain places in the map and with certain game events, a hint will be displayed.
+This is mostly to help the player learn the controls for the capture probe, how to open doors, or use power recharge stations.